The difference a day makes: Mary Moffat’s journal 1819-1820

 4. Pages 27 to 31

-4.1 Page 27 is headed ‘Conclusion of Mrs Moffat’s Journal’ and is shown in the JPEG here.
+4.1 Page 27 is headed ‘Conclusion of Mrs Moffat’s Journal’ and is shown in the photograph here.
 This second part of the document continues in a fairer handwriting than the first, and it is throughout in the first person authorial voice.
 It is a top copy and contains in effect no mistakes or additions or deletions.

 4.2 It begins ‘I dare say my friends often wonder how we fared in our domestic concerns‘, indicating it was probably written for a wider readership than her parents alone, perhaps for members of the chapel circles she had belonged to and with whom she kept in close contact throughout her life: